yh0820/router/packages/docs/zh/guide/advanced/composition-api.md

 import { onBeforeRouteLeave, onBeforeRouteUpdate } from 'vue-router' import { ref } from 'vue'

-// 与 beforeRouteLeave 相同，无法访问 `this`
+// 与 beforeRouteLeave 相同，可以访问 `this`
 onBeforeRouteLeave((to, from) => {
   const answer = window.confirm(
     'Do you really want to leave? you have unsaved changes!'